 I made task flows for the current experience in order to identify any major issues and then created flows encompassing the possible improvements.
 I chose to remove one of the initial flows entirely, which was managing a list of email recipients on a separate page, prior to being able to send them reports.
 I felt there are other ways to handle email management that puts less strain on the user.

 My second concept was trying to make users feel less overwhelmed with their choices.
 To solve that I made each report section a tab.
 Once the user selects that tab, the relevant reports appear below.
 The only issue with this concept is that previously selected reports are hidden until the user reopens the section.

-Issues I found with the forms during the research phase were more clearly defined; users needed to clearly see what their options were, so I kept all options visible as tabs.
+Issues I found with the forms were more clearly defined; users needed to clearly see what their options were, so I kept all options visible as tabs.
 Since there were only ever two to three options for the user to choose from, I didn’t feel it was helpful to hide this information behind a dropdown.
 I weighed the pros and cons of each concept but wasn’t feeling secure in any given option without an A/B test.

 Testing the First Concept: 15% increase in task completion accuracy.

-For our A/B test we released the first concept to 50% of our customers alongside the original design as a control.
+Our team released the first concept to 50% of our customers alongside the original design as a control.
 I aimed to see a large reduction in task errors and I was successful in this; originally 25% of users repeatedly scheduled reports as one off emails and we reduced this to about 10%.
 Which means that this 10% are probably using scheduled reports in order to download reports in bulk, which is a feature we now considered adding.
 The 15% reduction was due to the UX previously being poor.

 Testing the Second Concept: 10% more errors than the first concept.